HenriquesLab/SReD/README.md

    - ImageJ: https://imagej.nih.gov/ij/download.html
    - Fiji: https://fiji.sc/

-2. Click on Help > Update... > Manage update sites
+2. Click on "Help > Update... > Manage Update Sites"

+3. Click "Add Unlisted Site" and add the SReD update site to the URL box (https://sites.imagej.net/SReD/)

+4. Repeat step 3 but this time add the eSRRF update site (https://sites.imagej.net/NanoJ-LiveSRRF/)

-3. Tick the "SReD_Update_Site" box
+5. Tick the checkboxes for both update sites.

-4. Click on Apply Changes and restart ImageJ/Fiji
+6. Click on "Apply Changes" and restart ImageJ/Fiji.

+7. The plugin should now appear in the Plugins menu of ImageJ/Fiji.

 ## System Requirements